Snatch Game (RuPaul's Drag Race season 6)

 "Snatch Game" is the fifth episode of the sixth season of the American television series RuPaul's Drag Race.
 It originally aired on March 24, 2014.
+The episode's main challenge tasks the contestants with impersonating celebrities in the Snatch Game.
 Gillian Jacobs and Heather McDonald are guest judges.
+BenDeLaCreme win's the main challenge.
+Gia Gunn is eliminated from the competition after placing in the bottom and losing a lip-sync contest against Laganja Estranja to "Head to Toe" by Lisa Lisa & Cult Jam.